AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 intensities) and spatial and temporal coordinates, the laws of

-physics include certain constant
+physics include even certain constant

 which never change, are always and